 Magnificently herbaceous in honor of King Louis XIV's botanist.

-Mouth: Light citrus fruits, lavender, fresh garden herbs and some bitter wood.
+Palate: Light citrus fruits, lavender, fresh garden herbs and a little bitter wood.

-Finish: Fruity at the end - lemons, oranges, grapes.
+Finish: Fruity on the finish - lemons, oranges, grapes.